NanoComp/meep/doc/docs/Casimir_calculations_in_Meep.md

 The hole in the bottom plane, coupled with the high degree of anisotropy of the upper elliptical particle, results in a repulsive force when the particle is centered above the hole.
 This system is simulated in [repulsive-particle.ctl](http://ab-initio.mit.edu/~mccauley/casimir-examples/repulsive-particle.ctl).
 The size parameters used in the ctl file are noted on the figure above.

 The harmonic expansion for systems with cylindrical symmetry is derived in Part II.
-The important change is that there is a new multipole index $m$, such that the field dependence of the source functions is of the form $\textbf{E}(r,\phi,z) = \textbf{E}(r\phi)e^{im\phi}$.
+The important change is that there is a new multipole index $m$, such that the field dependence of the source functions is of the form $\mathbf{E}(r,\phi,z) = \mathbf{E}(r\phi)e^{im\phi}$.
 The important code differences between cylindrical symmetry and a normal 2d computation are shown here:

 ```
  (set! dimensions -2)                                    ;%%% Tells Meep that we're in cylindrical coordinates